bwolmarans/SDE-NGINX-Gateway-Fabric/use-case1-host-and-path-routing/clusterip-nodeport-loadbalancer.md

-# Basic Kubernetes Deployment
+# Basic of Kubernetes Networking

-We will now refresh ourselves on Kubernetes basic networking
+We will now refresh ourselves on some Kubernetes basic networking, using a deployment as an example.

 # The Cluster